The Jordan Valley

 Matthew 13:57

-In Luke 4: 24-29 Jesus mentions how even Elijah was sent to a widow who did belong to his hometown during a famine though there were many other widows in his native place.
+In Luke 4:24-29 Jesus mentions how even Elijah was sent to a widow who did belong to his hometown during a famine though there were many other widows in his native place.
 Or how a leper from another country was sent to Elisha though there were lepers in his own hometown.
-Even in the old testament, the prophets were not honored in their hometowns.
+Even in the Old Testament, the prophets were not honoured in their hometowns.

-Lets us think about ourselves and how each of these parables relate to our lives.
+Let us think about ourselves and how each of these parables relates to our lives.
 Do we have the faith to draw near to Him or do we just reject Him without even trying to find Him?